 Wisconsin Board of Nursing Background Check

-The results of the background check are shared with the BON and are used to determine whether or not the applicant is eligible for licensure in Wisconsin.
-The BON may also use the results to determine the applicant’s eligibility for a certain type of nursing license, such as a Registered Nurse (RN) or a Licensed Practical Nurse (LPN).
+The BON receives the background investigation findings and uses them to decide whether or not the applicant qualifies for licensing in Wisconsin.
+The BON may also use the results to assess if the applicant qualifies for a particular nursing license, such as an RN or a Licensed Practical Nurse (LPN).

 Wisconsin Board of Pharmacy Background Check

-The Board’s background check process is designed to ensure that only qualified individuals are licensed to practice pharmacy in Wisconsin.
-The Board is committed to protecting the public health, safety and welfare of the citizens of Wisconsin, and it takes its responsibility in this regard very seriously.
+The background check procedure used by the Board is intended to make sure that only eligible people are granted a license to practice pharmacy in Wisconsin.
+The Board is dedicated to safeguarding Wisconsin residents' welfare, safety, and public health, and it takes its duty extremely seriously.